stevenlee090/hugo/content/posts/cpp-ref-vs-pointer.md

 draft: false
 ---

 Here I will try to go over the differences between reference and pointers in C++.
 When I first encountered these concepts, I was not sure about the the difference between `reference` and `pointer`, and found them quite confusing.
-As I am going over the [C++ Primer book ](https://www.goodreads.com/book/show/768080.C_Primer), I thought it would be a good idea to make some notes on these concepts.
+As I am going over the [C++ Primer book](https://www.goodreads.com/book/show/768080.C_Primer), I thought it would be a good idea to make some notes on these concepts.

 ## Compound Types
 Specifically, reference and pointer were discussed in section 2.3 compound types.